-One of the biggest challenge’s leaders face today is how to move on from industrial age leadership.
+One of the most significant challenges leaders face today is how to move on from industrial-age leadership.
 Thankfully there is a new school of thought that is starting to emerge.

 “It’s a subtle distinction, but it’s an important one,” Michael explains.
 “Coaching often requires formal training; coaching is a profession.
-I my book all I want the reader to consider, is how to be more ‘coach like’.”
+In my book, all I want the reader to consider is how to be more ‘coach like’.”

-Now, as a coach, I always try to build strong relationships with the people around me, and Michael believes that people in business management should look do the same.
-Of course, with coaching, comes the art giving advice – and according to Michael, we’re all ‘advice-giving maniacs’.
+As a coach, I always try to build strong relationships with the people around me, and Michael believes that people in business management should do the same.
+Of course, with coaching comes the art of giving advice – and according to Michael, we’re all ‘advice-giving maniacs’.

-“Everybody just loves to give advice, but often, we’re just a little bit too quick to get there.
+“Everybody loves to give advice, but often, we’re just a little bit too quick to get there.
 Good coaching behaviour is to be curious for a little bit longer and to rush to action and advice a little bit slower.
-This is a behaviour change which is really much harder than it sounds,” Michael states, matter of fact.
-“There’s a place for advice, of course there is, but in my book, I’m simply asking the reader to slow down and to ask a few better questions.
-This way, they’ll find that they have to work less hard when formulating advice and the person they’re speaking with, will feel more engaged and respected; everybody wins that way.”
+This behaviour change is much harder than it sounds,” Michael states.
+“There’s a place for advice, of course, but in my book, I’m simply asking the reader to slow down and ask a few better questions.
+This way, they’ll find that they have to work less hard when formulating advice, and the person they’re speaking with, will feel more engaged and respected; everybody wins that way.”

-This behaviour change that Michael speaks of, has never been as important as it is right now; it’s a very special time in business management.
+This behaviour change that Michael speaks of has never been as crucial as it is now; it’s an extraordinary time in business management.

-The early 2000’s brought with them a new era in business: we moved from the century old industrial age, into the new and exciting digital age.
-The problem is, that many business owners and entrepreneurs today, still have an industrial age way of thinking.
+The early 2000s brought them a new era in business: we moved from the century-old industrial age into the new and exciting digital age.
+The problem is that many business owners and entrepreneurs today still have an industrial-age way of thinking.

 “The old school of thought was very much: here’s a carrot, I’m going to beat you with a stick until you reach it.
 Or worse still, I’ll beat you with the carrot,” Michael jokes.
 However, the truth is that this shift into the digital age is serious stuff for the world of people management.

-Today’s generation – the millennials – are more educated and self-aware than their predecessors ever where and for this reason, they require an entirely different approach to management.
+Today’s generation – the millennials – are more educated and self-aware than their predecessors ever were, so they require an entirely different approach to management.

 “It’s all about helping the new generation to grow, rather than downloading content to them,” Michael explains.
 “Knowledge today is becoming increasingly less valuable.
-With Google and other such search engines, knowledge is available with a click of a button and millennials have grown up in this faced-paced learning environment.
-Our knowledge, our wisdom, our advice – it’s now dating immediately, and this is an important shift for every manager to consider.”
+With Google and other search engines, knowledge is available with a click of a button and millennials have grown up in this faced-paced learning environment.
+Our knowledge, wisdom, and advice are now dating immediately, and this is an important shift for every manager to consider.”

-Now, it’s a given that in order to help a person to grow, you have to give them your time – but most business owners would argue, that they don’t have the time to give.
-So, I asked Michael: how do we as managers, slow down to grow faster?
+Now, it’s a given that to help a person to grow, you have to give them your time – but most business owners would argue that they don’t have the time to provide.
+So, I asked Michael: how do we, as managers, slow down to grow faster?

-“First of all, in my book, I dispel one of the myths of business coaching – which is that it always takes a long time.
-I want people to realise that it can be a really fast thing; you’d be amazed at the progress you can make in just a few minutes if it’s a good focussed conversation,” Michael tells me.
-“The second thing to understand, is that I am not trying to add coaching on to what you already do – which would be like pouring water into a full glass; it’s pointless.
-What I’m trying to do, is change what you already do and make it more coach like.”
+“First of all, in my book, I dispel one of the business coaching myths– that it always takes a long time.
+I want people to realise that it can be fast; you’d be amazed at the progress you can make in just a few minutes if it’s a good focussed conversation,” Michael tells me.
+“The second thing to understand is that I am not trying to add coaching to what you already do – which would be like pouring water into a full glass; it’s pointless.
+I’m trying to change what you already do and make it more coach-like.”

 Sticking with his glass of water analogy, Michael explains that he wants to change the colour of that water, not add more volume to it.